 While your first inclination may be to give your notice at your place of employment, keep in mind that many people start feeling better once they’re on dialysis.

 If you’re considering quitting, know that one of the biggest impacts will be on your income.
-Contact Social Security to estimate your disability income, which may cover only 30-40 percent of your current wages.
+If you have insurance through your employer, check the benefits to see if options for short or long term disability is available.
+You can also contact Social Security to estimate your disability income, which may cover only 30-40 percent of your current wages.

 Talk with an insurance expert before you start dialysis and make sure you have the best coverage for your situation.